 The latest effort of the author of Snowpiercer, the spectator drops into a cross-section as absurd as it is in today's Seoul newspaper, telling a story of social confrontation between two families of different classes.

 “On the evolutionary scale, the parasite does not necessarily identify with a primitive organism with respect to the host.
 Parasitism is in fact in many cases a sort of biological specialization that leads to a secondary involution ”.

 In Parasite, the confrontation between social classes is not a cordial handshake or a hard verbal confrontation.
-It is a tremendous impact between two road trains launched at full speed in opposite directions, until one of them suddenly invades the other's lane.
+It is a tremendous impact between two road trains launched at full speed in opposite directions, until one of them suddenly invades the other lane.
 A story where the spotlight isn't focused on social criticism, but on the simple humanity of its protagonists with all its innumerable interpretations.
-There are no good guys or bad guys in the Bong Joon-ho script, not in the strict sense of the word.
-There are only "beautiful" capable of sometimes provoking disgust once their mask of false perfection and "ugly" are moved, able to snatch some smile of sincere understanding, even when you shouldn't.
-There is no politics, nor the urgent need to make morals, but only the desire to tell a story that manages to change progressively, constantly displacing the viewer and providing him with always different points of view over the 132 minutes of its duration.
+There are no good or bad in Bong Joon-ho's script, not in the strict sense of the word.
+There are only "beautiful" who are sometimes able to provoke disgust once their mask of false perfection has been removed and "ugly" who are able to snatch some smile of sincere understanding, even when they shouldn't.
+There is no politics, nor the urgent need to moralize, but only the desire to tell a story that manages to progressively change, constantly displacing the viewer and providing him with always different points of view over the course of its 132 minutes.

 “The treatment of parasitosis varies according to the responsible pathogen.

 This means that in order to properly treat an infectious disease of parasites, it is essential to trace the precise triggering cause ".